Lab 5 - Event-driven Concurrency

 type of operation).

-A call to select()
+A call to select() normally blocks the

 calling process and does not return until at least